 Data must be anonymised as far as possible prior to being shared.
 There may be a trade-off between privacy and data utility as it can be difficult to attain true anonymisation and it is difficult to predict the risk of re-identification through data linkage.
-Refer to the University's Research Ethics Policy Note no 424. and Specialist Research Ethics Guidance Paper23 (PRINCIPLES OF ANONYMITY, CONFIDENTIALITY AND DATA PROTECTION).
+Refer to the University's Research Ethics Policy Note no 4. and Specialist Research Ethics Guidance Paper (PRINCIPLES OF ANONYMITY, CONFIDENTIALITY AND DATA PROTECTION).

 The recipient of information must agree to safeguard the security and confidentiality of risk-bearing data.
 Where the transfer is outside ScHARR an agreement must be in place as part of a contract or as a separate data sharing agreement (DSA).
-This should outline the purpose and security arrangements.
+This should outline the purpose and security arrangements and should clearly define what data should be shared and which organisations (these parameters should be consistent with any study documentation such as the study protocol).
 For sharing with external institutions The University is generally legal party to DSAs to ensure that legal liability rests with the institution, rather than an individual employee/student.